 20. Why does my cat lick me?

 Cats don't always show a ton of affection, so it's an extra special gesture when they do.
-Some cats love to give their humans kisses.
 Generally speaking, it's a good thing if your cat is licking you.
 According to cat behavioral specialist Rita Reimer, kitties typically lick themselves for general grooming and survival purposes.
 When they lick others in their vicinity, cats are signaling that they accept you and are attempting to promote a bond.